ICO guidance on how to apply good data protection to AI

 AI has the potential to deliver significant benefits for individuals and for society as a whole.
 Equally, it has the potential to raise privacy issues.
 How can we be confident our personal data is being properly handled and protected when its used within AI-driven applications?

 The ICO has released their (rather timely) Guidance on artificial intelligence and data protection’.
 It marks the culmination of two years of research and consultation between Professor Reuben Binns (University of Oxford) and the ICO AI team.
-It follows up on the Regulator’s May 2020 guidance; Explaining decisions made with AI.

 This latest guidance aims to help businesses identify and mitigate the data protection risks that can arise from use of AI.
 It explains how data protection principles should be applied to AI projects, without losing sight of the benefits these projects can deliver.

 A prominent area of AI is machine learning (ML), which is uses computerised statistical models.
 These models often use very large quantities of data and may fall within data laws if certain data can be linked back to specific individuals, i.e. if individuals are identified or identifiable.

 ML models can be used to make classifications or to make predictions for new data points, which themselves may or may not be linkable to individuals.
 Therefore, its vital to assess if and how ‘personal’ data is used within ML.